- Home

 Savings rates are changing almost daily as a result of several increases in the Bank of England recent base rate in recent months.

 Regular savings accounts, which usually have a one-year term, often pay the highest returns, and require you to pay in a minimum amount each month.
-The Co-operative Bank’s Regular Saver Issue One account pays 7% annual interest.
+For example, The Co-Operative Bank’s Regular Saver Issue 1 account pays 7.00% annual interest.
 You can open the account with as little as £1, and pay in up to £250 a month.

 Get smart about saving